Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 snippet: ConfigureReceiverSideDistribution-CandidateVoteCount

+In many low-throughput scenarios Receiver Side Distribution might be enough to get started.
+If higher throughput needs to be achieved it might be desired to route directly to the partition that is the ulimate destination of a command.
+In those cases the below described Sender Side Distribution can be used in combination with Receiver Side Distribution.

 ## Sender Side Distribution

 Receiver Side Distribution addresses forwarding messages that arrive to an endpoint instance that is different from the destined one.
 Forwarding them introduces some overhead though.
 To remove the overhead on the receiver side; Sender Side Distribution can be used to distribute messages to the correct endpoint instance based on Service Fabric partitioning information.

 The Sender Side Distribution works the following way:
 1. A mapping function is applied when dispatching messages.
-This mapping function is intended to select an available partition based on business criteria.
+This mapping function is intended to select an partition key based on business criteria.
 In this example it's either the candidate name or the zip code of the voter, depending on the destination endpoint.
-2. The result of this mapping, a selected partition, is then added as a `partition-key` header to the sent message.
+2. The result of this mapping, a selected partition key, is then added as a `partition-key` header to the sent message.
 This ensures that its value doesn't have to be calculated on the receiver side again and no receiver side distribution will occur.
 3. As the correct destination instance is now know, given there can only be one master endpoint per Service Fabric partition, the message can be sent to the instance specific queue directly.

 ### Partition aware distribution strategy

 The Sender Side Distribution feature plugs a `PartitionAwareDistributionStrategy` into the outgoing pipeline, which is responsible for selecting a destination queue for each message sent to a specific endpoint.
-When a destination is to be selected for a given message, the mapping function is applied to obtain a discriminator value.
+When a destination is to be selected for a given message, the mapping function is applied to obtain a partition key value.
 The message has it's `partition-key` header value set and the instance specific queue is selected as a destination address.

 ### Local sends